 Nearby Birr Castle is County Arms Hotel.
 The hotel offers a number of facilities, such as a sauna, an express check-in, and check-out feature and a golf course.

 Those staying at the property have access to a terrace and a barbecue area.
 Just a stone’s throw from nearby bars and clubs, this 4-star hotel also allows guests to discover the local nightlife.

 Details: Summer hours: 9:00-18:00, Cost: 9€ Adult, 5€ child, more Birr Castle information.
 Admission tickets give you access to the gardens, great telescope, science center, and treehouse adventure area.
 Last admission one hour before closing.

 How long does it take you to see everything at Birr Castle: 1.5 hours.

-Malahide Castle is the closest castle to Dublin and the exterior of this castle is stunning, again with a classic exterior look and feel of being a real castle from a fairy tale.
+Malahide Castle is the closest castle in Ireland to Dublin and the exterior of this castle is stunning, again with a classic exterior look and feel of being a real castle from a fairy tale.
 If you don’t have time to venture beyond Dublin on your trip to Ireland and you want to visit a castle than it goes without saying that you should hop on the train and go see Malahide Castle.